RealInvisi/RealInvisi/README.md

 - 👋 Hi, I’m @RealInvisi
 - 👀 I’m interested in Web Development, Data Science, and AI Large Model Mediation
 - 🌱 I’m currently learning Web Development in Coursera
-- 💞️ I’m looking to collaborate on any project in Python or Java.
+- 💞️ I’m looking to collaborate on any project in Python or JavaScript.
 As a beginner in coding, I'm open to any opportunity.
 - 📫 How to reach me: ego.kei.c@gmail.com

 <!---